-Historic and projected precipitation by time period.
+Historic and projected precipitation by rod.
 (Climate Toolbox).
+Jun-Jul-Aug Mean Temperature

-Historic and projected mean temperature (Climate Toolbox).
+Hsorc and rojcd an raur (Climate Toolbox).

 Weather and climate considerations to manage lands sustainably

 Cropping Systems

 - The forecasted annual water balance will shift from a surplus to a deficit with greater uncertainty in the timing of rainfall.
 Both factors create a greater reliance on irrigation and an increased demand on groundwater resources. - An increase in the length of the growing season may change cropping patterns and increase pressure from invasive species. - Wetland ecosystem function will be vulnerable to increased variability of rainfall, which may reduce amount of time the wetlands are wet and result in the loss of critical habitats. - Warmer winters will increase effectiveness of winter cover crops for nutrient scavenging and reducing soil erosion.